nordquant/complete-dbt-bootcamp-zero-to-hero/_course_resources/course-resources.md

 dbt --debug test --select dim_listings_w_hosts
 ```

-Keep in mind that in the lecture we didn't use the _--debug_ flag after all as taking a look at the compiled sql file is the better way of debugging tests.
+Keep in mind that in the lecture we didn't use the _--debug_ flag after all, as taking a look at the compiled SQL file is the better way of debugging tests.

 ### Logging